No power and soaked with oil, Bayonne's Avenue F residents cope

-BRIEF-Sunac China announces acquisition of equity interest and debt interest in Dalian Runde Qiancheng

-* Acquisition Of The Entire Equity Interest And Debt Interest In Dalian Runde Qiancheng

-BAYONNE, N.J.
-Nov 3 In the shadow of the huge tanks where oil companies have stored their gasoline for decades, residents of gritty Bayonne, New Jersey, watched in horror as Sandy's winds and rain brought more than water into their homes.
+BAYONNE, New Jersey In the shadow of the huge tanks where oil companies have stored their gasoline for decades, residents of gritty Bayonne, New Jersey, watched in horror as Sandy's winds and rain brought more than water into their homes.

 "I've been living here for 30 years and we have had water, but never oil," said Rose Trombetto, who has survived many other storm surges.
 "I'm heartbroken."